branlindsey/ai_fairness/README.md

 ![model_test_metrics](https://github.com/branlindsey/ai_fairness/blob/master/images/model_150_metrics_test.png)

 ### Conclusion
 Overall the algorithms did not have a large impact on decreasing the bias amplification from the original Random Forest.
-The dataset metrics were still useful for understanding the differences between who receives the benefit of a higher salary within the Company.
+The dataset metrics of diparate impact and mean difference were still useful for understanding the differences between who receives the benefit of a higher salary within the Company.

 ### Resources: